 The Association charges an amenities usage fee to the residents of Ibis.
 The annual fee amount is based on the total budgeted nonadministrative expenses of the Association, not to increase by greater than 5% per annum.

 Initial Assessments

 The Association charges an initiation fee, equivalent to two months of monthly condo dues, to each owner upon initial purchase of a unit.
-There were approximately 27 units and 36 units sold across all Villages during the years ended March 31, 2022 and 2021, respectively.

 Lease Fees, Beach Hut